ankrh/BPM-Matlab/README.md

-﻿# BPM-Matlab
+# BPM-Matlab

 ## What is this repository for?

-BPM-Matlab is a numerical simulation tool in which the Douglas-Gunn Alternating Direction Implicit (DG-ADI) method is used to efficiently model the electric field propagation using a Finite-Difference Beam Propagation Method (FD-BPM) in a wide variety of optical fiber geometries with arbitrary refractive index profiles.
+BPM-Matlab is a MATLAB-based numerical simulation tool for solving the paraxial Helmholtz equation using the Douglas-Gunn Alternating Direction Implicit (DG-ADI) method to efficiently model the electric field propagation using a Finite-Difference Beam Propagation Method (FD-BPM) in a wide variety of optical fiber geometries with arbitrary refractive index profiles.

+Included is also a solver for the Fast Fourier Transform Beam Propagation Method, FFT_BPM.

 You can find the latest version of BPM-Matlab at https://github.com/ankrh/BPM-Matlab.

 ## LICENSE
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.